NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/1_intro_to_nwb.rst

 We understand that using a different data format than you are accustomed to using can be daunting.
-This guide will walk you through what NWB is, how to use NWB tools to convert your data to NWB, and how to read and interact with your data (and any other NWB data) in the NWB format.
+This guide will walk you through what NWB is, how to use NWB tools to convert your data to NWB, and how to read and interact with your data (and any other data) in the NWB format.

 .. toctree::